 Issue 8 opens with Harley trying to stop their spiritually-corrupted comrade but fails as James uses his newfound strength to smack her away.
 Afterwards, he’s suddenly approached by the appearance of Etrigan the Demon who demands to know who the bearer of the Amaurex Key is.
 However, Gentleman Ghost questions why Jason would summon his demon onto hollowed grounds without a protection chant before ordering the surrounding spirits to rip Etrigan apart as it’s revealed that the demon isn’t even here since Blood was using an illusion.

 With their teammates getting overwhelmed by the vicious souls, Ms. Clay and Doctor Polaris take it upon themselves to take care of their current crisis.
-She proceeds to smack Bane over to the fence while Neal manipulate several posts onto their muscle-bound comrade in order to stop the Gentleman Ghost’s wrath.
+She proceeds to smack Bane over to the fence while Neal manipulates several posts onto their muscle-bound comrade in order to stop the Gentleman Ghost’s wrath.

 Unfortunately, James is able to free himself as he relinquishes control over Bane and take possession of Neal.
 From there, he manipulates Captain Boomerang’s signature weapons in order to slay Chimera.
 While his fellow spirits subdue Ms. Clay, Gentleman Ghost uses Doctor Polaris’ powers to take Waller’s gun away in order to properly execute Jason.

 Just then, the firearm gets knocked out of his hand by a clay projectile.
-He wonders how Ms. Clay was able to fight back despite her being mortal, but he soon gets his answer as it turns out that someone turn possession of her in order to help out: Boston Brand a.k.a.
+He wonders how Ms. Clay was able to fight back despite her being mortal, but he soon gets his answer as it turns out that someone took possession of her in order to help out: Boston Brand a.k.a.
 Deadman.
 He proceeds to punch Gentleman Ghost out of Doctor Polaris’ body and manages to chase him off with his assaults.

 As a result, the opposing souls are also forced to flee as our group recovers (even as Creature King still stands from a fatal assault).
 Just then, Harley spots a spirit in Blacksmith clothes as Brand manages to prevent him from going back to his eternal rest.
-Jason asks him about the Amaurex Key as the soul explains that he was one of 13 Blacksmiths who work on the otherworldly device before getting murdered by Vandal Savage in order to prevent any knowledge of the key from spreading.
+Jason asks him about the Amaurex Key as the soul explains that he was one of 13 Blacksmiths who worked on the otherworldly device before getting murdered by Vandal Savage in order to prevent any knowledge of the key from spreading.
 He then explains that he worked on the key within an underground chamber having no idea where he was due to the fact that Vandal blindfolded him during their travel (although he does mentions that he heard people speaking French).
 After working on the key, he was promised to be returned home.
 Ultimately, Savage killed him in Boston as he finally returns to his eternal rest.
 As such, Issue 8 ends with Jason telling Amanda and company that he now knows where they have to go.

 Issue 9 opens with our group on a private plane en route to their destination.
 After a quick mention about Captain Boomerang being sent back to Belle Reve’s prison hospital, we find out that Deadman has taken possession of Bane as he’s helping them out as a favor for Jason.
 He then brings up his backstory where he was murdered while performing a circus act but his spirit was saved by a goddess named Rama Kushna as she chose him “to help people find justice”.

 We then cut to sometime later as they arrive in Paris, France before meeting up with Scandal by the side of the Seine.
-As she leads the group towards her father’s personal catacombs, Waller gives Quinn a head camera for her to wear while she stays topside in prevent other citizens from going in.
+As she leads the group towards her father’s personal catacombs, Waller gives Quinn a head camera for her to wear while she stays topside in order to prevent other citizens from going in.
 Afterwards, they arrive at the entrance to Vandal’s private chamber as Scandal says that only loyal members can enter.
 It also turns out that his heir is also allowed entry as she lets Amanda’s team inside.
 As they venture into the subterranean passageway, Scandal explains that this isn’t connected to the city’s main catacombs and is used to bury Vandal’s fallen warriors.
 She then explains that she used to respect her father during the time when he molded her to run his empire before he discovered that she wouldn’t be able to do everything that he wants her to do and that lead to her personal distrust during the past several years.

 As they approach the central chamber, they arrive at an aqueduct with an entryway that’s blocked and won’t open despite Scandal’s command.
 Fortunately, Chimera manages to swim to the opposite side of the door and activates a switch to get his teammates inside.
 As such, they reach the main temple room that contained the most precious of artifacts.
 It also has its own waterway since it would be used to clean up following the numerous sacrifices held there.

 While an undead army begins to form unbeknownst to our main group, Ms. Clay notices a crystal ball before Scandal discovers some nearby scrolls.
-She reads about the Amaurex Key’s ability to bound itself with a deceased person in order to become resurrected being who gets stronger over time.
+She reads about the Amaurex Key’s ability to bound itself with a deceased person in order to become a resurrected being who gets stronger over time.
 Afterwards, she asks the crystal ball where they can find the key’s current holder.
 Just then, Creature King senses the approaching undead army as Amanda orders her team to protect Scandal.
 Before the opposing group arrives, she discovers that the key is being held by someone back in the southern United States.

 Afterwards, the undead armada arrives to engage our felons.
 Deadman relinquishes control over Bane in order to find an escape route for them.
 With their muscle-bound comrade conscious again, he joins his squad mates in combating their deceased foes.
 Even Doctor Polaris finally gets in on the act as he manipulates a corpse’s sword in his favor.